ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_s3/_index.md

 minutes_to_complete: 30

-who_is_this_for: This is an advanced topic for developers who are interested in using Amazon (AWS) S3 for hosting their IoT websites.
+who_is_this_for: This is an advanced topic for developers who are interested in using Amazon Web Services (AWS) S3 for hosting their IoT websites.

 learning_objectives:
    - Gain familiarity with Amazon S3.